turingschool/career-development-curriculum-site/module_two/index.md

 (Note: SIAT = Student is able to)

 **Networking Level II:**
-* SIAT identify and utilize networking strategies that work best for them based on their own identity
+* SIAT identify and utilize networking strategies that work best for them based on their own identity and preferences
 * SIAT identify and utilize networking groups with which they identify
 * SIAT identify contacts from their network to reach out to linked to specific reasons
 * SIAT describe and demonstrate successful strategies for how to write messages to contacts
 * SIAT schedule a coffee meeting/phone call
-* SIAT formulate specific questions for coffee meeting tied to goals
+* SIAT formulate specific questions for coffee meeting/phone calls tied to goals
-* SIAT apply responses from contact to create connections to student’s own values and goals in their career path
+* SIAT apply responses from contact to create connections to student’s own values and goals in their career

 **Interviewing Level II:**
 * SIAT apply reflections to describe why they belong in the tech industry
-* SIAT describe growth they observe in their strengths in their current work at Turing
+* SIAT describe growth they observe in their strengths and in their current work at Turing
 * SIAT describe their goals for their career and values that matter to them in companies regardless of whether or not they have a specific company in mind
 * SIAT make connections between skills/mindsets from previous career to new career
 * SIAT provide relevant examples/utilize STAR in interview prep
-* SIAT reflect on and describe their approach to problem-solving in independent/take-home challenges

 **Materials Level II:**
-* SIAT understand what makes them a unique asset to the tech industry in order to pull out aspects of identity to highlight in resume and portfolio
+* SIAT understand what makes them a unique asset to the tech industry in order to pull out aspects of identity to highlight in resume
 * SIAT summarize professional accomplishments and technical skills for a resume rough draft
-* SIAT describe what makes a portfolio effective for a job search through analysis
-* SIAT apply ideas of effective portfolios to rough draft
-* SIAT describe what should and should not be included in a cover letter

 **Job Search Strategies Level I:**
 * SIAT identify work they enjoy doing at Turing and why